Interactive3DGraphicsCourse-UNIUD-2020/cubes2020-marzona/README.md

 * **`./photos`** -> Contains pictures used in this README
 * **`./textures`** -> Contains the heightmap and some textures that were used for testing purposes (from [Painterly Pack](http://painterlypack.net/))

-The project **does not** include a static version of the threejs library.
-All modules used are fetched from UNPKG's CDN system.
+<s>The project **does not** include a static version of the threejs library.
+All modules used are fetched from UNPKG's CDN system.</s>

 ## Performance and browser compatibility
 The scene displays correctly on Firefox (80), Safari (13.0.5), and Chrome (85), with the last one being the worst performing.